 Montepulciano d’Abruzzo is another great pick with Spaghetti & Meatballs provided the Spaghetti isn’t drowning in tomato sauce and focuses on the Meatballs.
 Montepulciano d’Abruzzo is rich, dark, intense and fat with an enormous mouthfeel, so you’re going to need a lot of beefy meatballs to tame this inky beast.
 Loaded with notes of earth, spice, licorice, black pepper and leather, Montepulciano d’Abruzzo is a classic old-world Italian red wine that will go great with any Spaghetti and Meatballs packed with herbs and spices.

-On top of those earthy and spicy flavours, Montepulciano delivers notes of blackberry, plum, cherry and cooked blueberries that will keep you refreshed throughout your meal.
+On top of those earthy and spicy flavours, Montepulciano delivers blackberry, plum, cherry and cooked blueberry notes that will keep you refreshed throughout your meal.
 This wine may also be blended with Cabernet Franc, Cabernet Sauvignon, Malbec, or Merlot, which should add a hint of familiarity to the wine.

 Primitivo & Spaghetti with Meatballs Pairing